Automattic/woocommerce-services/readme.txt

 = Can I buy and print shipping labels for US domestic and international packages? =

-You can buy and print USPS shipping labels for domestic packages only.
-International shipping is not yet supported.
+Yes!
+You can buy and print USPS shipping labels for domestic and international destinations.

 = This works with WooCommerce, right? =

 Yep!
-WooCommerce version 2.6 or newer, please.
+WooCommerce version 3.0 or newer, please.

 = Why is a Jetpack Connection and WordPress.com account required? =